• Skip to primary navigation

 How to Soften Dates

 Although most dates are soft enough to be blended, sometimes they harden a bit.
-To soften dates quickly, boil a cup of water, soak the dates for 10 minutes, drain them, and then add them to the pudding ingredients.
+To soften dates quickly, boil a cup of water, soak them for 10 minutes, drain them, and then add them to the pudding ingredients.

 Soaking dates in hot water in a measuring cup